poretsky/poretsky.github.io/rockbox/patches.md

 - Corrected run time prediction for the AMSv2 devices;
 - Prevented sound cut-off on the audio init stage;
 - Fixed FM tuner mode setting in the outer context menu;
-- Swapped actions for vertical arrows in quickscreen;
 - More general pronunciation style for numeric values to fit various languages;
 - Files and directories sorting enhancement;